bbrfkr/dynamis-keyboard/case/sandwitch/BUILD.md

 1. Put the plate to the bottom case by inserting spacers to the holes of pcba.
 Then, screw the plate and spacers with screws.
     ![sandwitch-04](https://github.com/bbrfkr/dynamis-keyboard/blob/images/images/sandwitch-04.jpg?raw=true)

-1. Install keycaps and trackball!
+1. Install keycaps, rubber feet and trackball!
     ![sandwitch-05](https://github.com/bbrfkr/dynamis-keyboard/blob/images/images/sandwitch-05.jpg?raw=true)